What the public thinks

 Notwithstanding the prevalence of negative descriptors, almost half believed it is more challenging to be a child today than when they were children.

-Ms Savage said the survey had been done because attitudes to children play an important role in children’s wellbeing, directly impacting on our how we treat children and the priority we give their needs.
+Ms. Savage said the survey had been done because attitudes to children play an important role in children’s well-being, directly impacting on how we treat children and the priority we give their needs.